Cheers and Celebrity Big Brother star Kirstie Alley dies from cancer at 71 - NewsBreak

 US actress Kirstie Alley has died from cancer at the age of 71, according to her family.

-A statement posted on social media through her official accounts described her as an “incredible, fierce and loving mother”.
+A statement posted on social media through her official accounts described her as a “incredible, fierce and loving mother”.

 She was best known for her breakout role as Rebecca Howe in the NBC sitcom Cheers from 1987 to 1993, and received both an Emmy Award and a Golden Globe for the role in 1991.